nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++
 ### Array
 * Represents *fixed length data structure of homogeneous items*
-* Stored in sequential block of memory
+* Stored in a sequential block of memory
 * *Do not have to be declared before it can be used*
 * **Initialization**
   * Value types - default value